Report on an Investigation of the Peasant Movement in Hunan: Significance and analysis

 The peasant strategy did not immediately lead to success, since neither local peasant associations nor the Party could stand up to the guns and organization of the local power holders or Chiang Kai-shek's armies.
 Following the Shanghai Massacre and subsequent White Terror conducted by the Nationalists, the Communists were almost wiped out and forced from their urban base.
 Mao summarized the lesson he learned in another famous slogan, "power grows from the barrel of a gun."
 He and Zhu De then organized the Chinese Red Army and established an independent rural base.
 He replied to critics in 1930, "A single spark can start a prairie fire."

 But the Hunan Report marked a decisive turning point in the revolutionary strategy that eventually brought the Party to power in 1949.
-Roy Hofheinz, Jr. writes that Mao's contribution at the time was not policy, since he skirts the issues of land confiscation or ownership, but criticizing leaders for not taking a revolutionary attitude.
-His innovation was the insistence that only the poorest were able to turn things upside down.
+Roy Hofheinz, Jr. writes that Mao's contribution at the time was not policy, since he skirts the issues of land confiscation or ownership, but criticizing leaders for not taking a "revolutionary" attitude.
+His innovation was the insistence that only the poorest, the poor peasants were able to turn things upside down.
 The ruling class must be destroyed, for a "revolution is an "act of violence whereby one class overthrows another".
 Only the landless peasants and "riff-raff" could be relied on, because the middle-peasants would pander to the ruling class either knowingly or without realizing it.
 Mao attacked Nationalist and Communist leaders who looked down on these peasants and deplored violence, for violence was to be celebrated.

-Maurice Meisner points out that the report contained two "heresies" from the point of view of orthodox Marxism.
-First, Mao bypassed the urban proletariat and second, relied on the initiative of the peasantry, not the Communist Party or the Comintern.
+Maurice Meisner points out that the report contained two "heresies" from the point of view of the orthodox position of the Party in its time.
+First and most generally, Mao bypassed the urban proletariat and second, relied to some extent on the initiative of the peasantry, not the Communist Party or the Comintern.
 The word "hurricane" showed Mao did not see the need for extensive organizing or deep preparation.
-Nor did the "single spark" strategy await the painful and slow development of capitalism or the bourgeois stage of history to prepare for the eventual revolution in the future.
+The "single spark" strategy await the painful and slow development of capitalism or the bourgeois stage of history to prepare for the eventual revolution in the future.
 Meisner notes the irony: had not the White Terror nearly destroyed the fledgling Party and driven it from the cities, Mao's heresies might have cut short his career as a Communist.

 Elizabeth Perry adds that the Report set the standard for understanding public emotions, for Mao's principle of "without investigation, no one has the right to speak," and the mass line, which needed organizers to understand the target audience to be mobilized.

-Another feature that was unusual for the time was the special attention to women.
+Another feature that was to some extent less common for the time was the special attention to women.
 The Report argued that while men were oppressed by political authority, clan authority, and religious authority, women were "also dominated by men."